siyuan-note/user-guide-en_US/Use Content Block/🎨 Content Block Type_20200924101225-k254i8g.sy.md

 - [X] To do one
 - [ ] To do two

-The to-do list block is a type ((20200925102736-x94e40g "block container")).
+The to-do list block is a type ((20200925102736-x94e40g "container block")).

 ### List item block

 ![list-item](assets/list-item.svg)

 The basic usage of outline notes can be realized through the list item block.
-The list item block is a type ((20200925095848-aon4lem "block container")).
+The list item block is a type ((20200925102736-x94e40g "container block")).

 ### Blockquote Block